-- The financial institution apportionment principles to the extent that states adopt the uniformity recommendation as a regulation that is folded into the existing MTC regulations and thereby picks up the floating definition of "business activity".] - (5) "Receipts" means all gross receipts of the taxpayer that are not allocated under paragraphs of Article IV, and that are received from transactions and activity in the regular course of the taxpayer's trade or business; except that receipts of a taxpayer from hedging transactions and from the maturity, redemption, sale, exchange, loan or other disposition of cash or securities, shall be excluded.
-Receipts, even if apportionable income, are presumed not to include such items as, for example: - 4) damages and other amounts received as the result of litigation; - 5) property acquired by an agent on behalf of another; - 6) tax refunds and other tax benefit recoveries; - 8) contributions to capital;9) income from forgiveness of indebtedness; or - 10) amounts realized from exchanges of inventory that are not recognized by the Internal Revenue Code. - 11) Amounts realized as a result of factoring accounts receivable by an accrual basis taxpayer.
+(6) "Receipts" means all gross receipts of the taxpayer that are not allocated under paragraphs of Article IV, and that are received from transactions and activity in the regular course of the taxpayer's trade or business; except that receipts of a taxpayer from hedging transactions and from the maturity, redemption, sale, exchange, loan or other disposition of cash or securities, shall be excluded.
+Receipts, even if apportionable income, are presumed not to include such items as, for example:

+- 41) damages and other amounts received as the result of litigation; - 52) property acquired by an agent on behalf of another; - 63) tax refunds and other tax benefit recoveries; - 84) contributions to capital; - 95) income from forgiveness of indebtedness; or - 10)6) amounts realized from exchanges of inventory that are not recognized by the Internal Revenue Code-; or - 117) Amounts realized as a result of factoring accounts receivable byrecorded on an accrual basis-taxpayer.